On this page:

 - work experience can also help you to determine if you are a right fit for this sector.
 It also allows employers to see how you fit into their business.
 If you are registered with jobactive, talk to your provider about a National Work Experience Programme placement, or PaTH Internship opportunity, with employers from this sector.

 - training is another way you can prepare for work in this sector.
 Some roles in the sector may require you to hold a formal qualification, while others may just require licences (such as a first aid certificate) or individual training modules.
 Completion of the Certificate III in Individual Support will require you to complete a work placement which will build your skills and confidence in the work place.
-Refer to the "What training options are available for the sector?” section on the Explore care careers page for further information..
+Refer to the "What training options are available for the sector?” section on the Explore care and support careers page for further information..

 It is likely that you will need a Police Check for these entry pathways.